kimsuelim/hashash/README.md

 [![Gem Version](https://badge.fury.io/rb/hashash.svg)](https://badge.fury.io/rb/hashash)

 Hashash is a collection of classes and mixins that make it more useful when working with JSON APIs.
-Convert underscore to camelCase, convert camelcase to underscore, convert hashes to the objects.
+Convert underscore to camelcase, convert camelcase to underscore, convert hashes to the objects.

 ## Installation